Onkar-Ai/Financial-Fraud-Detection-with-Machine-Learning/README.md

 ## Business Problem

-Fraudulent transactions represent a significant financial risk and can damage customer trust. [cite\_start]The fraudulent behavior in this dataset aims to profit by taking control of customer accounts and emptying the funds by transferring them to another account and then cashing out[cite: 8]. [cite\_start]The existing prevention system relies on a static, simplistic rule of flagging transfers over 200,000 in a single transaction[cite: 10].
+Fraudulent transactions represent a significant financial risk and can damage customer trust.
+The fraudulent behavior in this dataset aims to profit by taking control of customer accounts and emptying the funds by transferring them to another account and then cashing out.
+The existing prevention system relies on a static, simplistic rule of flagging transfers over 200,000 in a single transaction.
 This project aims to build a more intelligent, data-driven system that can identify complex fraudulent patterns with high precision and recall.

 -----